KEY TAKEAWAYS

 For instance, if the cost of a kidney stone surgery is around $1,000 in Ontario as per the UC&R rate and your hospital charges $2,000 for the same procedure, you’ll not receive coverage for the treatment.

 Many visitor insurance policies limit or exclude coverage for diagnostic tests unless they are directly related to a covered emergency.
-This means that tests for routine monitoring of a condition or tests deemed unnecessary by the insurer may not be covered.
+It means that the insurer may deny coverage for tests used to routinely monitor a condition or for any tests they deem unnecessary.

 Some routine diagnostic tests that are generally not covered by visitor insurance policies include magnetic resonance imaging (MRI), computerized axial tomography (CAT) scans, ultrasounds, biopsies, etc.